forcedotcom/packaging/messages/package_version_create.md

 # invalidDaysNumber

-Provide a valid positive number for %s.
+Provide a valid positive number for %s. %d

 # errorAncestorNoneNotAllowed